ashangrajapaksha/ashangrajapaksha/README.md

 - 💼 Full Stack Engineer at [revox.io]
-- 👨‍🎓 Graduate from University Of Colombo
+- 👨‍🎓 Studied Computer Science at University of Colombo, Sri Lanka